jdx/mise/SECURITY.md

 `RTX_PARANOID=1` env var that, when set, will make changes to make rtx behave as securely as possible (e.g.: only using core plugins, only allowing plugins that use GPG verification of assets).

-## Privacy

-Currently the only "phoning home" that rtx does is with the weekly check for new versions.
-It does not send any data (except its version), but using the IP address I'm able to infer some (very) broad usage data for rtx.
-You may opt out of this behavior with `RTX_HIDE_UPDATE_WARNING=1`.
-You can also audit the [code](https://github.com/jdxcode/rtx/blob/main/src/cli/version.rs) yourself to see what it does.

-I would like to see some basic, but public analytics information.
-I think [homebrew](https://docs.brew.sh/Analytics) did a great job of doing this, and we'd have a similar model where the data is anonymous and publicly accessible.
-Doing so will help both me and plugin authors to know if we're building effective functionality.
-It's also a great way to get buy-in from organizations to do development with rtx (especially at large tech companies—they all _love_ numbers).

 ## Supported Versions

 The only supported version is the most recent one.